grafana/agent/docs/sources/set-up/install-agent-linux.md

 sudo systemctl status grafana-server
 ```

-Alternately, you can configure the Grafana server to restart at boot:
+Alternately, you can configure the Grafana Agent to restart at boot:
 ```shell
 sudo systemctl enable grafana-agent.service
 ```